RedaArrous/daily-tracker/README.md

 A minimalist web app to track your daily goal achievements with a beautiful calendar interface.

+> **Note:** This app was vibe coded and is not my own original work.
+It was created with AI assistance.

 ## Features

 - ✅ Mark days as completed when you achieve your goals